mlewis26201/wx-web/README.md

 - Customizable alerts with Pushover integration
 - Secure configuration using Docker secrets
 - Easy deployment with Docker Compose
+- Containers run as the invoking user for safe file permissions

 ## Directory Structure
 - `wx-web-backend/` — MQTT ingestion and database service